 Bonnicksen, T.M.
 2000.
 America's Ancient Forests: from the Ice Age to the Age of Discovery.
 John Wiley & Sons Inc., New York, ISBN: 09780471136224.
 [Pg.
-32: "Modern forests only exist today.
-They do not look like Ice Age forests nor do they look like forests of the future.
-Forests represent a loose collection of species that grow together for a time as they pass each other on their way somewhere else.
+32: "Forests represent a loose collection of species that grow together for a time as they pass each other on their way somewhere else.
 Each species arrives and departs independently from other species."]